-- Lecture sessions: 36 hours - Interactive activities: 9 hours.
-The interactive sessions will concentrate on discussing and solving practical case studies of soil classification and evaluation. - Laboratory sessions: 5 hours.
-The laboratory work includes the following activities: Preparation of soil samples.
-Determination of the soil color, pH, carbonate, texture (densitometric and field methods), organic matter, salinity and aggregate stability. - Field work: 10 hours.
-The field work will be conducted in sites with marked soil diversity, and will allow the students to study in situ a variety of forming factors and the soils resulting from them, and to practice soil morphological description and collection of soil samples. - Directed activities.
-Each student will perform a personal work on the soils studied during the practical activities of the course.
-This work will include: a short dissertation on the soil forming factors and processes occurring in a certain study area; a description and a preliminary map or sketch of the main soil types in the area; the presentation and interpretation of a soil profile representative of the area and studied during the field and laboratory work.
+- Lectures (36 hours). - Practice sessions (9 hours).
+Discussing and solving practical case studies of soil classification and evaluation. - Lab sessions (5 hours).
+The laboratory work includes the following activities: Preparation of soil samples; establish the soil color, pH, carbonate, texture (densitometric and field methods), organic matter, salinity and aggregate stability. - Field work (10 hours).
+The field work will be conducted in spaces with marked soil diversity, and will allow the students to study in situ a variety of forming factors and the soils resulting from them, and to practice soil morphological description and collection of soil samples. - Guided tasks.
+Each student will do an individual assignment on the soils studied during the practical activities of the course.
+It will include: a short dissertation on the soil forming factors and processes occurring in a certain study area; a description and a preliminary map or sketch of the main soil types in the area; the presentation and interpretation of a soil profile representative of the area and studied during the field and laboratory work.
 The teacher will guide the students' work, check the activity's progress and evaluate the student's mastery of the subject matter involved in the activity, through on-line and/or scheduled face-to-face tutorials.
-The work will be finally delivered in paper and digital format at the end of the course.
+The work will be finally submitted in paper and digital format at the end of the course.

-5.3.Program
+4.3.
+Syllabus

-The lecture course will address the following main issues:
+The course will address the following topics: